For experienced mappers only Damage evaluation for Haiti CNIGS and Civil Protection, IDB,and World Bank.

 Satellite and UAV images of areas devastated by hurricane Matthew are becoming available.
 To map visible damage, it is proposed to use BAR methodology, adapted for OSM.

-This project is for an area in north of Les Cayes from an orthomosaic of drone photos collected by Potentiel3.0 on Oct 15.
-(Damage to the city have already been mapped by Copernicus and Pacific Disaster Center (PDC) from satellite and aerial images).
+This project is for Les Anglais, that was very badly hit, from an orthomosaic of drone photos collected by Nicolas Clarens for Inter-American Development Bank on Oct 15.
+(Damage to the town have already been mapped by Copernicus from satellite images.

 In summary, this methodology takes into account structure categories visible in the imagery, sorted in:

 - Light strength structures (the most vulnerable);

 - Heavy strength structures (usually the least vulnerable).

 Each structure is also assigned a damage scale, which is as follows:

 - No visible damage to the structure;